hynek/svcs/README.md

 >
 > This project is only public to [gather feedback](https://github.com/hynek/svcs/discussions), and everything can and will change until the project is proclaimed stable.
 >
-> While the code has 100% test and type coverage, and the shipped *Flask* and *Pyramid* integrations have been in production for years, the API details can still change.
+> The code has 100% test and type coverage, and the shipped *Flask* and *Pyramid* integrations have been in production for years, but the API details can still change.

 <!-- begin index -->